I fell hard, I fell deep

 For ten years, I volunteered on jobs, tried my luck as a Dutch poet and a writer, with writer's block and success alternating.
 I was not happy; I was just in survival mode.

 Until I discovered Writing.com and tried writing in English 8 months ago, that’s when things changed overnight.
 I found joy, and happiness was part of my daily life again.
 I had survived at last and had found a new occupation, a new identity.

 My past has been bleak and somber, but my present is bright, and therefore my future is better now.

 "If you fell down yesterday, stand up today." -- H.G.
 Wells.

 It took me years.
 I am a slow learner, I guess.
 But I am getting there!

 I learned the hard way that you can’t always rely on yourself.
-You are wired a certain way and you have to deal with that.
-Although I learned in my profession as a psychologist to try to act and behave a certain way when times are rough, it’s not always possible to find that right way of coping.
+You are wired a certain way, and you have to deal with that.
+Although I learned in my profession as a psychologist to try to act and behave a certain way when times are rough, it’s not always possible to find the right way of coping.
 In my case, I was too fragile and probably too sensitive to deal with overwhelming situations.
 To be frank, I had omissions in childhood due to a difficult upbringing.
-I learned that when you missed out on certain things in childhood later in life you can get into trouble.
+When you missed out on certain things in childhood, you can get into trouble later in life.
 Those years in your youth are often an indicator of how you deal with life events.

 I fell into a deep hole when challenged in life.
-I climbed out of that deep pit although it took some considerable time.
+I climbed out of that deep pit, although it took some considerable time.
 Now it’s a new era in which I try to grow as a human being and an English oriented poet and writer.
 That new phase in life feels good and fills me with hope and vigor.
-It’s up to me to make something out of the shattered pieces of those past years and evaluate and learn.
+It’s up to me to make something out of those past years' shattered pieces and evaluate and learn.
 I really hope I can live up to those new expectations.
 But I think I am worth the try.